 By offering both the doctor of psychology (Psy.D.) and the doctor of philosophy (Ph.D.) degrees, the College of Psychology demonstrates its commitment to train psychologists both as researchers and as practitioners.
-The Psy.D. program is based on a model of the practitioner informed by science and the Ph.D. program is based on a model of the scientist-practitioner.
+The Psy.D. program is based on a model of the practitioner.
 Each program has a structured curriculum that develops the knowledge and skills of the doctoral student relevant to the program's model.
 Both require clinical training that includes clinical practica, the clinical competency exam, and a 2,000-hour doctoral internship at a site where the student has applied and been accepted.